 Riccardo Zancano was born in Italy in 1971 of dealer parents.

-In 2000 he followed the first courses in gemology and polishing precious stones.
+In 2000 he followed the first courses in geology and polishing precious stones.
 In 2002 he moved to Valenza Po in the province of Alessandria (Italy) where in 2003 he obtained the title of “master of art” in the “art of semiprecious stones and gems” at the art institute “B. Cellini”.

-This allowed him to follow some training workshops at the same time where he developed the skills in cutting precious stones (included diamonds), in different goldsmith companies, working indirectly for the most renowned names of Italian jewelry
+This allowed him to follow some training workshops at the same time where he developed the skills in cutting precious stones (included diamonds), in different goldsmith companies, working indirectly for the most renowned names of Italian jewellery

 In 2006 he returned to Trieste and opened a private factory of polishing precious stones.
 In 2007 he approached painting (hyper-realistic – surrealist current), theater and cinema.
 In the following years, his interest led him to follow only two passions: cutting precious stones and painting in oils.